-However, it is well known that plants, in the germination and vegetative phase of their growth, need more blue (high energy) light, while plants in the budding/flowering/fruiting phase need more red (lower energy) light.
-Ignoring the green portion of the spectrum, the PAR curve is approximately 57% blue and 43% red.
+Despite the science represented by the McCree curve, it is well known that plants in the germination and vegetative phase of their growth, need more blue (high energy) light, while plants in the budding/flowering/fruiting phase need more red (lower energy) light.
 To complicate matters further, certain types of plants, for example Red Leaf Lettuce (Lactuca sativa L.) do not require a lot of red light, but do require some UV light during certain phases of the growth cycle.
-Thus, there is not one type of plant-light which can accommodate the needs of all types of plants grown under artificial lighting.
+Thus, there is not one type of plant/grow-light which can accommodate the needs of all types of plants, even if it produces a 90% or more match to the McCree curve.
 This has lead to a proliferation of plant/grow-lights, many designed to work with specific plant-types.